x00tex/hackTheBox/Boxes/linux/Retired/doctor/README.md

 - **goto** `http://doctors.htb/archive` got blank page viewing source got `<title>Archive</title>`

 - this domain `Doctor Secure Messaging` all about posting staff messages.
-- as a loged in user i can post a message, so i create a new message.
+- as a logged in user i can post a message, so i create a new message.
 - my post is on `http://doctors.htb/post/2`
-- this shows `post/2` but this is my first post, i check first post and this is a post from admin and nothing intrested here.
+- this shows `post/2` but this is my first post, i check first post and this is a post from admin and nothing interested here.
 - I also check `/archive` source again and the `<title>` tag now updated with my post title
 - try injections on `http://doctors.htb/post/new` page
-- i use diffrent injecion payloads from [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings)
+- i use different injection payloads from [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings)
 - found 2 successful injections in `http://doctors.htb/post/new`
     - **CSRF** in `Content` field
     - **SSTI** in `title` field